 - Do not visit campus if you're feeling unwell

 - If you must attend campus while feeling unwell, consider wearing a face covering when in busy indoor spaces, unless you're exempt

 - Wash your hands regularly

 Stay up to date

-Even before the Covid pandemic, we used a combination of in-person and online learning, and we will continue to do this across teaching activities, especially as student feedback welcomes the flexibility of this approach and ease of access.
+Even before the Covid pandemic, we used a combination of in-person and online learning for our teaching activities.
+We are continuing this approach, as feedback shows students welcome the flexibility and ease of access of hybrid working.

 We have, for many years, also run very successful specific online programmes, which have increased access to a York education.

 Our shared sense of community and compassion puts our students at the very heart of our University.
 For the latest information, please consult these official sources of information and advice: